Frequently Asked Questions

 How is Sable ensuring the safety of its operations?

 Sable’s team has an excellent safety record, is very familiar with the facilities, understands the operating requirements for these facilities, and is trained and ready to respond to any incident as exemplified by recent successful response drills.
-The pipeline integrity and safe operation are also overseen by both California regulators at the Office of the State Fire Marshal and federal regulators at Pipeline and Hazardous Materials Safety Administration (PHMSA).
+The pipeline integrity and safe operation are also overseen by federal regulators at Pipeline and Hazardous Materials Safety Administration (PHMSA).
 The company’s safety measures exceed agencies’ regulatory requirements and include:

-• 27 new emergency shutoff devices installed on the Las Flores Pipeline System
+- 27 new emergency shutoff devices installed on the onshore segments of the pipeline system

-What safety improvements has Sable made to the Las Flores Pipeline System?
+What safety improvements has Sable made to the onshore segments of the Santa Ynez Pipeline System?

-Sable is committed to world class quality and safety.
-The company has completed or will complete extensive upgrades to ensure the Las Flores Pipeline System meets or exceeds industry standards, including 24/7 monitoring, automatic shutoff valves, enhanced leak detection and other safety measures that go beyond regulatory requirements.
-Prior to restart, Sable will conduct a hydrostatic pressure test of the entire Las Flores Pipeline System to confirm its repair campaign has restored the pipeline to “as new” condition.
+Sable is committed to world-class quality and safety.
+The company has completed extensive upgrades to ensure the onshore segments of the pipeline system meet or exceed industry standards, including 24/7 monitoring, automatic shutoff valves, enhanced leak detection and other safety measures that go beyond regulatory requirements.
+Sable has also successfully completed hydrostatic pressure tests of the entire system to confirm its repair campaign has restored the pipeline to “as new” condition.

 Does Sable conduct emergency response drills?

-The company recently conducted emergency response drills under federal and state agency supervision and will continue to regularly conduct drills as part of our commitment to transparent engagement with regulators including the Office of the State Fire Marshal, California Coastal Commission, and Santa Barbara County.
+The company conducted multiple emergency response drills under federal and state agency supervision in 2024 and 2025 and will continue to regularly conduct drills as part of our commitment to transparent engagement with regulators.

 Economic Impact

-How many jobs will Sable create in Santa Barbara County?
+How many jobs will Sable create in Santa Barbara County and what types of positions will be available?

 How much tax revenue will Sable generate for the local community?

-Bringing the Santa Ynez Unit and Las Flores Pipeline System back online is expected to generate an estimated $5 million a year in tax revenue for Santa Barbara County.
+Bringing the system back online is expected to generate $5-8 million a year in tax revenue for Santa Barbara County.

 How does Sable support local organizations?

-Sable currently provides annual community investments in local organizations, with a focus on educational and business-oriented programs.
+Sable currently provides annual community investments to local organizations, with a focus on educational and business-oriented programs.
 This support is expected to dramatically increase once pipeline production is restarted.

 Company Background